Protectins, Resolvins and Maresins -

 6. Specialized Pro-Resolving Mediators and Inflammation

 Note!
 A review by a multi-author/national group has cast doubt upon many aspects of this topic.
 This may mean that I have to re-evaluate what follows, but I do not plan to make significant changes before I see how the debate develops (Schebb, N.H. and 18 others.
 Formation, signaling and occurrence of specialized pro-resolving lipid mediators - what is the evidence so far?
 Front.
 Pharmacol., 13, 838782 (2022); DOI).
-An important point of contention is whether these mediators can be detected naturally in tissues at levels that have the biological effects claimed, and there is a report that they are barely detectable in human leukocytes, which are considered to be the main source (Kahnt, A.S. et al. Formation of lipoxins and resolvins in human leukocytes.
-Prostaglandins Other Lipid Mediators, 166, 106726 (2023); DOI)
+An important point of contention is whether these mediators can be detected naturally in tissues at levels that have the effects claimed in cells, and there is a report that they are barely detectable in human leukocytes, which are considered to be the main source (Kahnt, A.S. et al. Formation of lipoxins and resolvins in human leukocytes.
+Prostaglandins Other Lipid Mediators, 166, 106726 (2023); DOI).

 Table 1.
 Receptors for SPMs in mice and humans.